build-on-aws/content/posts/build-an-affirmation-app/index.md

 ## Make the Connection

 In the AWS console, navigate over to [https://console.aws.amazon.com/apigateway](https://console.aws.amazon.com/apigateway).
 Choose `Create API` > `HTTP API` > `Build`.
 Name your new API `http-affirmations-api`.
 Click the `Next` button and create an integration with the Lambda function that you just created.
-Then, add one route, which is the pathway that the API will use to perform various functions between the Lambda function and your database.
+Then add one route, which is the pathway that the API will use to perform various functions between the Lambda function and your database.

 You need to specify that your API can use http `GET` to select elements from the database.
 Add `/items` as the route's name, then `Next` and `Create`: